-"Ambitious and customer-focused retail professional with over five years of experience in enhancing store turnover and productivity.
-Well-versed in staff training, coaching, and developing performance-driven teams.
-Excellent communication and interpersonal skills with proven capabilities in problem-resolution, stakeholder engagement, and continuous process improvement."William Evans - Sales Manager
+"Ambitious and customer-focused retail professional with over five years of experience in enhancing store turnover and boosting productivity."William Evans - Retail Store Manager

 Table of contents

 How to write a retail CV?
 Check out our tips and examples!

 The retail industry is a dynamic and ever-evolving sector that offers considerable career opportunities.
 In addition, it is one of the largest employers in the world, with millions of people working in various roles nationwide.
 Retailers provide consumer goods and services, from clothing and electronics to food and home furnishings.
 Working in retail requires strong customer service skills, an understanding of product knowledge, and the ability to work in a fast-paced environment.

 When writing a retail CV, it is essential to ensure that it is well-structured and easy to read.
 CVMaker has an all-in-one platform that allows you to create your professional career documents and manage your job applications.
 In addition, we have a dedicated CV Writing Service team that can help optimise your CV, cover letter, or LinkedIn profile.

 A vital element of a CV is customising it and making it ATS-friendly.
 ATS stands for Applicant Tracking System, which requires a specific format and composition of a CV to maximise the prospect of getting noticed and securing interviews.
 We outline the fundamentals and give suggestions for constructing a CV and picking a CV template for retail.

 The CV writing process: Where to start?